berna14y/MLOps-Bootcamp/README.md

 # 🚀 MLOps Bootcamp Projects

 Welcome to my **MLOps Bootcamp** repository!
-This repository includes all **homeworks, mini-projects, and the final project** completed as part of an intensive, hands-on MLOps training program.
+This repository includes all homeworks completed as part of an intensive, hands-on Veri Bilimi Okulu MLOps Bootcamp.

 Throughout the bootcamp, I explored a wide range of topics — from Linux and Docker to model deployment with FastAPI, MLflow, Streamlit, Terraform, and Ansible.
 Each week's work builds toward mastering the end-to-end MLOps lifecycle.